wp-plugins/mobile-client-detection-plugin/readme.txt

 == Description ==

-In case the mobile version of your blog shall have a different layout, Or if you need to load alternate CSS/JS files for a specific browsers:
+In case the mobile version of your blog shall have a different layout or if you need to load alternate CSS/JS files for a specific browsers:
 This plug-in provides the required variable for serving a customized version of your theme!!

 Currently it can detect the following mobile platforms: Android, Blackberry,